 I'm happy to announce that I have partnered with an amazing publisher to create my first photography book, Growing Up Travelling.
-I'm planning a beautiful black and white coffee table book.
-This book is based off the beauty I emerged myself in with my travels to Ireland, specifically the Irish Traveller children.
+This beautiful black and white coffee table book is based off the beauty I emersed myself in with my travels to Ireland, specifically the Irish Traveller children.
 I'm quite excited and proud of what's to come, this is a project I have been passionate about for many years now and cannot wait for you guys to be able to take it home with you.
-It is currently in the final design process at the publishing house in Europe.
-The book will retail for $45.00 USD plus shipping.
+Retail price for the book is $45.00 USD plus shipping.

 To order fine art prints from the book go to: https://www.duncanmillergallery.com/gallery-jamie-johnson

 Winner: International Photography Book Awards 2020

 Best Books of 2020 All About Photo